TabbycatDebate/tabbycat/docs/features/draw-generation-bp.rst

 where :math:`\mathcal{T}` is the set of all teams, :math:`\mathbf{h}_t` is the position history of team :math:`t` and :math:`s_t` is the position to which team :math:`t` would be allocated.

+.. _draw-bp-position-cost-exponent:

 Position cost exponent
 ^^^^^^^^^^^^^^^^^^^^^^

 The **position cost exponent** :math:`\beta` controls how different teams trade off with each other.

-The larger :math:`\beta` is, the more concerned it is with preventing `very` bad situations.
+- The **larger** :math:`\beta` is, the more concerned it is with preventing *very* bad situations.
 That is, it will give more teams some slight unevenness in order to prevent one team from getting a `very` uneven history.

+- The **smaller** :math:`\beta` is, the more concerned it is with preventing *any* unevenness.
+That is, it will try to keep more teams from being uneven *at all*, at the cost of possibly letting just one team get a very uneven history.

-At the extreme, as :math:`\beta\rightarrow\infty`, it will do everything it can to minimise the plight of the `worst-off` team, and it won't care for `any` team other than the worst-off.
+- At the large extreme, as :math:`\beta\rightarrow\infty`, it will do everything it can to minimise the plight of the *worst-off* team, and it won't care for *any* team other than the worst-off.

-The smaller :math:`\beta` is, the more concerned it is with preventing `any` unevenness.
-That is, it will try to keep more teams from being uneven `at all`, at the cost of possibly letting just one team get a very uneven history.
-At the extreme, as :math:`\beta\rightarrow 0`, it will do everything it can to minimise the number of teams with a non-optimal profile---but if it can't keep `everyone` even, then it won't care exactly `how` uneven the unlucky teams get.
+- At the small extreme, as :math:`\beta\rightarrow 0`, it will do everything it can to minimise the number of teams with a non-optimal profile---but if it's impossible to protect a team from sub-optimality, it won't care *how* uneven the unlucky team gets.

 The "balanced" approach would be :math:`\beta = 1`, which just takes the cost function as-is.
 This doesn't mean that this is the best idea, however---you'd typically want to bias towards preventing very uneven histories a bit more.
 Most tournaments will probably what :math:`\beta` to be somewhere between 2 and 5.
 (Note that :math:`\beta` need not be an integer.)

+.. _draw-bp-position-cost:

 Position cost functions
 ^^^^^^^^^^^^^^^^^^^^^^^

 Tabbycat allows you to choose between three position cost functions :math:`C(\mathbf{h},s)`: **Simple**, **Rényi entropy** and **Population variance**.

+In the descriptions that follow, :math:`\mathcal{S} = \{\texttt{OG}, \texttt{OO}, \texttt{CG}, \texttt{CO}\}`, the set of all BP positions.

 Simple
 """"""